Covering 119 square miles, the city of Milton Keynes has much more than concrete cows to offer visitors. Here’s how to explore with your group.

 1pm: feeling hungry?
 There are more than 350 restaurants to choose from in Milton Keynes from independent eateries and tasting menus to pub grub and international flavours.
 The city has seen a big increase in ’indie’ restaurants over recent years and a number of exciting new street food festivals are regularly popping up across MK.

-Join us at the Group Leisure & Travel Show
+Visit the Group Leisure & Travel Show to be inspired (it’s in Milton Keynes!)

 Known as the Fashion Quarter, Midsummer Place is where more than 50 stores include some of the very best in designer fashions and accessories, as well as outlets such as Apple and Lego.
 Eight cabins hosting small independent eateries bring a fresh vibe to the centre, where you can try everything from Greek-inspired street food dishes and Lebanese grills to Mexican desserts and more.